sharon-launchcode/sharon-launchcode.github.io/README.md

 # Virtual Clinic Prototype
 #### A Project Based on Insights from the Legal-Aid Hackathon 2018 | https://www.legalaidhackathon.org/

+## THIS IS PHASE ONE OF THE PLATFORM
 ## IMPORTANT!!
 THIS PLATFORM IS FOR PROOF OF CONCEPT PURPOSES ONLY.
 ## THIS PLATFORM IS NOT TO BE USED FOR ANY LEGAL PURPOSE.